-What happens with the overload/override form once I turn it in to the Department office?
+What happens with the overload/override email once I send it?

 Your request is thoroughly reviewed.
 Your academic progress is examined, and any personal issues that have a bearing on your schedule are also considered.
 Realize only a very small amount of overloads are granted each semester, and there are some courses where it isn't possible to overload at all.

-What do I do if I have questions about courses either in the elementary (K-5) or preschool through third grade (P-3) teacher education sequence, student teaching, or teacher certification requirements?
+What do I do if I have questions about courses either in the elementary (K-6) or preschool through third grade (P-3) teacher education sequence, student teaching, or teacher certification requirements?

 Please visit the Teacher Education web site for more information or contact the Department of Early Childhood, Elementary and Literacy Education ((973) 655-5407 or (973) 655-7360).
 In some cases you may be referred to the Office of Teacher Education (973 655-7976) or the Center of Pedagogy ((973) 655-4262).